carbon-design-system/carbon/docs/guides/so-you're-going-on-vacation.md

 - [ ] Delegate Pull Requests or Issue conversations that you're actively engaged in

-If you're on the hook for a review, or are actively engaging in an issue, make sure to find an appropriate delegate while you're out so work isn't being blocked.
+If you're responsible for a review, or are actively engaging in an issue, make sure to find an appropriate delegate while you're out so work isn't being blocked.